wikimedia/mediawiki-extensions-Wikibase/docs/storage/terms.md

  - [EntityTermStoreWriter] joins these stores in an interface that can generically save either Item or Property terms.
  - [EntityHandler] takes a [EntityTermStoreWriter] which is used in a few data updates relating to saving and deleting entities.

-The storage system is currently decided using the `tmpItemTermsMigrationStages` and `tmpPropertyTermsMigrationStages` repo settings.
+The storage system is currently decided using the `tmpItemTermsMigrationStages` and `tmpPropertyTermsMigrationStage` repo settings.

 ### Legacy Secondary Storage